 Swing dance is a style of dance that was most popular from the 1920s to the 1950s.
 It is ususally danced to music with a syncopated "swing" rhythm, particularly jazz music.
 There are several types of swing dance, and our club teaches many of them.
 These styles are listed below, with a link that will take you to a video demonstrating that dance.

-- Lindy Hop is the best-known form of swing dance.
+- Originating in 1930s Harlem, Lindy Hop (sometimes called the Jitterbug) is the best-known form of swing dance.
 It is an 8-count dance that be be identified by its fundamental step: the swingout.
 It can be danced to fast and slow songs, though faster songs can prove to be difficult for beginners.

 - East Coast Swing is a 6-count dance that is great to introduce to beginners.
 The steps are relatively simple and it can be danced to fast and slow songs.